etri/nest-compiler/docs/IR.md

 instruction by means of a boolean flag.
 If the value of the flag at runtime is set to 'false' then the predicated node or instructions may return any value.

-Glow's approach to predication is to support it as an optimization.
+NEST-C's approach to predication is to support it as an optimization.
 In other words, if honoring the predicates does not give a performance boost, then a backend is free to ignore them.
 As such predication **cannot** be used to model control flow, since potentially the last write could win.